 Transversal procurement entails the procurement of similar goods (and services) by two or more government departments or entities using a transversal tender.
-The benefits of using transversal tenders include shortened lead time for deliveries, maximising economies of scale, ensuring contract management, minimizing irregular expenditure, decentralized management of procurement, conformance to appropriate Supply Chain Management prescripts.
-This remains an avenue that can be utilised to optimise the process of procuring equipments for the fire services.
+The benefits of using transversal tenders include shortened lead-time for deliveries, maximising economies of scale, ensuring contract management, minimizing irregular expenditure, decentralized management of procurement, conformance to appropriate Supply Chain Management prescripts.
+This avenue can be utilised to optimise the process of procuring equipments for the fire services.

-SECTION 12: INTERNATIONAL COOPERATION AND LIAISON ON FIRE SERVICES ACTIVITIES
+CHAPTER 12: TRANSBOUNDARY, REGIONAL AND INTERNATIONAL COOPERATION AND LIAISON ON FIRE SERVICES ACTIVITIES

-12.1 Current institutional arrangements for international cooperation and liaison
+12.1 Current institutional arrangements for transboundary, regional and international cooperation and liaison